Research and Projects

 is the result of a research project to digitize an album of photos compiled by Father George Vincent Hudson, a Catholic priest who founded St George's Home for homeless children on Wellington Street in Ottawa.
 The photos are indexed and many of the subjects are named.

 Between 1885 and 1939, Fegan Homes brought more than 3,200 boys to Canada.
 This index provides a list of 3,530 Home Children's names, extracted from original papers of Fegan Homes, currently held in private hands.
 This is a subset of the Home Children index maintained by Library and Archives Canada.

 Home Children Deaths

-anniversary year of BIFHSGO, we are pleased to present a revised and extended version of the Middlemore Index.The Index includes not only the surnames of all children the Middlemore agency brought to Canada, but also all legible references to them found in the microfilmed Middlemore records deposited at Library and Archives Canada.
+This is a revised and extended version of the Middlemore Index.The Index now includes not only the surnames of all children the Middlemore agency brought to Canada, but also all legible references to them found in the microfilmed Middlemore records deposited at Library and Archives Canada.
 More information is available in the Guide to the Middlemore Index and Sources

 Women's Emigration 1903-1906

 This is a list of 687 women assisted by the British Women's Emigration Association (BWEA), headed by the Hon.
 Mrs. Ellen Joyce from 1901 to 1919.
 The BWEA’s aim was to encourage middle class women to emigrate to the colonies because of a perceived surplus of women in England and Wales.